antoniog85/warehouse/README.md

 To execute run the docker image please run `docker-compose up` from the root of the project.

-To shut it down: `docker-compose down`
+To shut it down: `docker-compose stop`

 ### Run composer